ZahariaDiana132/Introduction-to-Robotics-2022---2023-/README.md

 <summary> Matrix project menu (initial state) </summary>

 Description : Intermediate state of the project.
-Game menu that contains necessary settings, an about, tells you how to play and so much more.
+Game menu that contains necessary settings(saved in eeprom), an about, tells you how to play and so much more.
   (more details about the tasks, components in the final version)

+Bugs/Missing:
+   -- the highscore only updates the score not the name of the player for now -- -- sometimes the screen looks weird(most likely an alimentation problem)-- -- joystick button is weird, doesn't always press right -- -- no setting for lcd brightness(always conected through resistor to 5V) because buzzer messed with it and I preffer music over changing how bright the screen is--
+   --for now a lot of Serial.prints that help me see the code functions corectly but will further be deleted after I complete the project--

+ Components Used:

+1 LCD
+1 1088AS matrix
+1 MAX7219 LED Driver
+1 joystick
+1 passive buzzer
+1 potentiometer (for controlling the LCD contrast)
+1 10μF, 50V electrolytic capacitor
+1 (104) 0.1μF ceramic capacitor
+2 buttons (not yet used)
+resistors and wires (per logic)